Active Learning of Deterministic Transducers with Outputs in Arbitrary Monoids: The category of monoidal transducers

 We start with the first ingredient, countable copowers of $1$.
 Since $\Set$ has arbitrary coproducts, $\Kl(\T_M)$ has arbitrary coproducts as well as any Kleisli category for a monad over a category with coproducts does \cite[Proposition 2.2]{szigetiLimitsColimitsKleisli1983}.
 Hence \Cref{thm:minimal_automaton} applies:

-\begin{cor}[initial transducer] For any $(\Kl(\T_M), 1, 1)$-language $\L$, $\Trans_M(\L)$ has an initial object $\A^{init}(\L)$ with state-set $S^{init} = A^*$, initial state $s_0^{init} = e$, initialization value $\upsilon_0^{init} = \epsilon$, termination function $t^{init}(w) = \L(\word{w})(*)$ and transition function $w \odot^{init} a = (\epsilon, wa)$.
+\begin{cor}[initial transducer] For any $(\Kl(\T_M), 1, 1)$-language $\L$, $\Trans_M(\L)$ has an initial object $\A^{init}(\L)$ with state-set $S^{init} = A^*$, initial state $s_0^{init} = e$, initialization value $\upsilon_0^{init} = \varepsilon$, termination function $t^{init}(w) = \L(\word{w})(*)$ and transition function $w \odot^{init} a = (\varepsilon, wa)$.
 Given any other transducer $\A = (S, (\upsilon_0, s_0), t, {\odot})$ recognizing $\L$, the unique transducer morphism $f: \A^{init}(\L) \Longrightarrow \A$ is given by the function $f: A^* \rightarrow M \times S + 1$ such that $f(w) = \A(\triangleright w)(*) = (\upsilon_0, s_0) \odot^\dagger w$. \end{cor}

 Similarly, to get a final transducer in $\Trans_M(\L)$ for some $\L$, \Cref{thm:minimal_automaton} tells us that it is enough for $\Kl(\T_M)$ to have all countable powers of $1$.
-This is in particular what happens for classical transducers, when $M$ is a free monoid \cite[Lemma 4.7]{petrisanAutomataMinimizationFunctorial2020}.
+This holds for classical transducers, when $M$ is a free monoid \cite[Lemma 4.7]{colcombetAutomataMinimizationFunctorial2020}.
 Hence we study conditions on the monoid $M$ for $\Kl(\T_M)$ to have these powers.